 How Power Purchase Agreements (PPAs) Make Solar Affordable

 Some dismiss solar energy as an option due to the upfront capital costs and ongoing equipment responsibilities.
 However, Power Purchase Agreements offer a unique opportunity.
 Through this third-party ownership model, the developer designs, permits, installs, owns, operates, and maintains the array for the duration of the agreement.
 You are simply responsible for purchasing the energy produced by the system, at a rate that is typically lower than that offered by the utility.
 This, also, can help with affordability.

 Who Can Benefit from a Power Purchase Agreement?

-With the right solar partner, businesses and communities can benefit by not having to manage incentive details themselves.
+With a Power Purchase Agreement offered by the right solar partner, businesses, communities, and homeowners can benefit by not having to manage project and incentive details themselves.
 They can also count on predictable, long-term electricity costs without the responsibility of system maintenance or ownership.
 Be sure to fully research your options to make the best decision for your needs.